fleck/locust-grove/Windows.md

-# Window Schedule & Installation Notes
+# Window Notes

 ## General
 - All windows are to be installed as "outie" windows, installed over a continuous 2" layer of rigid foam insulation.

 ## Support & Mounting
 - Windows shall be installed using Pella Rough Opening Support Brackets.
-- The preferred bracket is the Pella Rough Opening Support Bracket.
 A comparable and bracket may be substituted.

 ## Installation Guidelines
 - All window installations must strictly follow the manufacturer's installation instructions for installation over continuous exterior insulation using support brackets.